loweyvana/ersilia/CONTRIBUTION.md

 # Contribute

-Ersilia is a open-source, community-maintained project hosted at [Github](https://github.com/ersilia-os/ersilia).
+Ersilia is an open-source, community-maintained project hosted at [Github](https://github.com/ersilia-os/ersilia).
 The project actively encourages aspiring and experienced users to dive in and add their best contribution to the project.
 There  are a number of ways you may help with the project:

 1 Create a GitHub account (if you don't have one).